 One episode had a girl who acted this way; nobody in the school noticed her, or for that matter even knew she existed.
 Through a combination of quantum physics Techno Babble and the nature of the Hellmouth, she became invisible and snapped, taking revenge on the popular girls.
 The end of the episode revealed that she apparently wasn't the first girl this had happened to.

 Willow began the show as a painfully shy and innocent Shrinking Violet, but as her self-confidence and magical abilities improved, she evolved into more of a live-action Cute Witch.
-Her biggest insecurity was that she still remembered her stammering pushover faze and based too much of her self-esteem on magic (complete with a temporary transformation into a Dark Magical Girl).
+Her biggest insecurity was that she still remembered her stammering pushover phase and based too much of her self-esteem on magic (complete with a temporary transformation into a Dark Magical Girl).

 Keith Dudemeister from Scrubs, at least in his debut episode.
 "My Intern's Eyes" is mostly shown from his perspective (hence the title), and he spends the bulk of the episode trying and failing to work up the courage to say something to his superior, JD.
 Later episodes alter his characterization into a more confident Ace, however.